 One of the best thing you can do for healthier hair has actually to do with choosing the right shampoo.
 Akin to skincare, if you strip your hair during the washing process, using heavy-duty conditioners or masks as a second step won’t repair the damage in a satisfactory manner.

 I saw a great difference in my hair when I started to opt for sulfates and silicones-free shampoos.
-And to give you a bit of context, I used to use, amongst others, the L’oreal total repair 5 line (when you think about it, it’s a bit like coating your hair in plastic).
+And to give you a bit of context, I used to use, amongst others, the L’oreal total repair 5 line.
 If you choose to do the same, know that it’s going to take some time for your hair to regain its luster but- believe me – the results are amazing.
 I’ll make a dedicated post on my favorite shampoos, conditioners and masks later on.

 For my hair care products, I mainly look for effectiveness and good ingredients.
 Also, I want them to be uncomplicated and smell nice (sometimes you can only hope for a not-awful scent because, with natural options, you’re not always sure of what you’ll encounter, as you’ll see).
 In particular, I’m looking for moisturizing and nourishing treatments to manage my hair texture and “style” it (yes, I do think using hair oil is styling my hair).
 Another tip is to take into account the difference between scalp and hair length conditions: you should choose a shampoo suited to your scalp type and a conditioner adapted to your hair texture.

 Here are the products I’m using at the moment: